 These are compact, miniature varieties of larger-sized lettuces, and they are excellent for those who have limited space and can only grow in smaller containers.
 The bonus?
 Baby varieties tend to have the most tender leaves!
 One of my favorites is Tom Thumb.

-One of the most popular varieties of lettuce for both indoor and outdoor growers, it produces very tender tasting leaves and grows well in a variety of conditions.
+One of the most popular varieties for growing lettuce indoors and outdoors, it produces very tender tasting leaves and grows well in a variety of conditions.

 Red Deer Tongue